lumostone/lumostone.github.io/content/en/posts/eth2-staking-with-k8s.md

     ```

 3. Check the configurations used and refer to the [Check Client Status](#check-client-status) section to verify the client is running without issues.

-If the rollback involves schema changes, please refer to [Appendix: Roll Back the Release with Helm (Schema Changes)](#roll-back-the-release-with-helm-schema-changes) for details.

 Sometimes, it’s not possible to downgrade to previous versions like described [here](https://docs.prylabs.network/docs/prysm-usage/staying-up-to-date/#downgrading-between-major-version-bumps).
 Please refer to the client team’s documentations for details before you downgrade the client.